 Get your child involved in choosing what goes into their packed lunch.

 Coleslaw & chicken pitta, egg mayo roll with lettuce, soft cheese sandwich with grated carrot or cucumber, tuna bagel.

 Sugar-free jelly, malt loaf, plain popcorn, rice cakes, fruit and yoghurt, houmous with veg sticks, cherry tomatoes, chopped fruit, crackers.

-Reminder: Due to a number of children and staff within school having serious nut allergies, please do not bring nuts or nut based products into school.
+Reminder: Due to a number of children and staff within school having serious nut allergies, please do not bring nuts or nut based products such as Nutella into school.
 Please do not include fizzy drinks or sweets in your child's packed lunch.